-2 units for each of Preliminary and HSC

-Board Developed Course

-Prerequisites: 200-400 hours study of the language or equivalent knowledge is assumed.
-Exclusions: Japanese Beginners; Japanese in Context; Japanese and Literature.
+Prerequisites: 200 Hours of Japanese or equivalent knowledge is assumed.

+Exclusions: Japanese Beginners; Japanese Background Speakers.

 Strict eligibility rules apply to the study of this subject.

-Check with your teacher or refer to Languages courses Eligibility Criteria.
+Check with your teacher or refer to Section 8.2.2.2 of the Board's ACE Manual.

-The Preliminary and HSC courses have, as their organisational focuses, prescribed themes and related mandatory topics.
+The Year 11 and Year 12 courses have, as their organisational focuses, themes and associated topics.
 Students' skills in, and knowledge of Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
 Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.